 Take a moment to think about the people in your life who are supportive.
-It may be a family member, friend or professional mentor.
+It may be a family member, friend, or professional mentor.
 You need people in your corner who are positive and understand why you’re pursuing your goal.
 Be selective of who you share your plan with because you don’t need negative energy slowing you down.

 Do you know someone who obtained the same certification or degree?
-Ask them about the experience and see if they’re willing to talk with you how they achieved the goal.
+Ask them about the experience and see if they’re willing to talk with you about how they achieved the goal.
 They might have great feedback that will help you while you’re researching.
 And it’s great to have someone you can talk to or email when things get tough.

 Create Your Plan.
 Work Your Plan.